-- It includes not only the study of physical and biological characters of the environment but also the social and cultural factors and the impact of man on environment. - Able to develop an attitude of concern for the environment. - To motivate learner to participate in environment protection and environment improvement. - Understand the skills to help the concerned individuals in identifying and solving environmental problems. - Able to strive to attain harmony with Nature.
+- Create the awareness about environmental problems among learners. - It includes not only the study of physical and biological characters of the environment but also the social and cultural factors and the impact of man on environment. - Able to develop an attitude of concern for the environment. - To motivate learner to participate in environment protection and environment improvement. - Understand the skills to help the concerned individuals in identifying and solving environmental problems. - Able to strive to attain harmony with Nature.

-COs Course Outcomes Blooms Level CO1 Create awareness about environmental problems among learners.
-Create CO2 Impart basic knowledge about the environment and its allied problems.
-Knowledge CO3 Develop an attitude of concern for the environment.
-Knowledge CO4 Motivate learner to participate in environment protection and environmentimprovement.
-Knowledge CO5 Acquire skills to help the concerned individuals in identifying and solvingenvironmental problems.
-Knowledge CO6 Strive to attain harmony with Nature.
+COs Course Outcomes Blooms Level CO1 To create awareness about environmental problems among Create learners.
+CO2 To impart basic knowledge about the environment and its allied Knowledge problems.
+CO3 To develop an attitude of concern for the environment.
+Knowledge CO4 To motivate learners to participate in environment protection Knowledge and environmentimprovement.
+CO5 To acquire skills to help the concerned individuals in Knowledge identifying and solvingenvironmental problems.
+CO6 To strive to attain harmony with Nature.
 Create

-COs PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12
+COs PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11

 CO1 M

 CO2 M

 CO3 M

 CO4 M

 CO5 M

 CO6 L